MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 The following is required to complete this hands-on lab:

 - A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- You have completed the "Azure Storage and Azure CLI hands-on-lab"
+- For OS X and Linux users the following item:
     - The [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) command line tool for your workstation operating system.
-- You have completed the "Azure Storage and Azure CLI hands-on-lab"
-- The lab is geared to OS X and Linux users.
-If you are on Windows, a [Cygwin](https://www.cygwin.com/) installation with ssh is necessary.
+- For Windows Users, you will need to install the following items:
+	- [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+Install the latest full package that includes PuTTY and the PSCP programs.
+Your best option is to use the install program to get these tools on your system.
+When you run the installer, note the directory where the tools are installed.
+You will need that directory to run the tools.
+The default installation location is "C:\Program Files (x86)\PuTTY".
+	- The latest [Azure PowerShell module](http://go.microsoft.com/fwlink/p/?linkid=320376&clcid=0x409).
+Accept all the defaults when installing.

 ---
 <a name="Exercises"></a>